Writing Great Website Content

 - Time for participants to ask questions and receive feedback on their website content writing.

-Content strategy starts on day 1, and so does content writing
+Content strategy starts on day 1, organised information is key

-As soon as you know that you’ll be having a page on the website - start writing content for it!
-You know that you’ll be showcasing your product or services on the website, so make sure to write them down, nicely organised, and ready to go, even before we begin workshops.
-You can then use that content to fill the website content (link at bottom of the page) and inform the website wireframes and designs.
-Don't leave writing your content until the end of the project.
+As soon as you know that you’ll be having a page on the website - start writing out all relevant information for it!
+You know that you’ll be showcasing your product or services on the website, so make sure to write them down, organised by page, and ready to share, even before we begin workshops.

 Content helps to Inform the website designs

-Having written content is helpful to inform website designs because it helps Psychoactive designers and developers understand the purpose, tone, and messaging of the website.
-Content can influence the design by providing guidance on the layout, structure, and navigation of the website.
+Having written content is crucial to inform website designs because it helps Psychoactive designers and developers understand the purpose, tone, and messaging of the website.
+Content can influence the design by providing guidance on the layout, structure, and navigation.
 In addition, content can be used to create a hierarchy of information and determine the placement of key calls to action.
 By having a clear understanding of the written content, designers can create a more effective and user-friendly website that communicates the intended message to the target audience.

 Set internal deadlines to get content completed